chris-rolando/it-notes/ux_desing.md

 - ...

 ## Responsive web desing:
--Allos to change auto depending on the screen
+- Change automat depending on the screen

 ### Best practices for mobile:
 1. Call-to-action buttons should be placed front and center, allowing the user to easily complete the desired task.